 Perhaps you have a family member who is a plumber or landscaper and have some knowledge already.

-There are apprenticeships a variety of trades including HVAC, electrical, welding, carpentry, roofing, painting and even landscaping.
 All trades provide a high income once you reach a certain level, so choosing an apprenticeship should primarily be based on your interests and current skill set.

 Official apprenticeships are registered with the U.S. Department of Labor’s Office of Apprenticeship.